EcePJD/frontendMentor_nftPreviewCardComponent/README.md

-# Frontend Mentor - Rock, Paper, Scissors Challenge
+# Frontend Mentor - NFT Preview Card Component Solution

 This is a solution to the [NTF Preview Card Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U/).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.